facebookarchive/oss-performance/README.md

       code version changes
     - scheduled maintainance should not make an unfortunate end-user request take significantly more time
+- URLs file is based on traffic to hhvm.com - request ratios are:

   100: even spread over long tail of posts
   50: WP front page.
 This number is an estimate - we get ~ 90 to /, ~ 1 to